yinheli/TDengine/docs/en/14-reference/07-tdinsight/index.md

 - **DNodes Status**: simple table view of `show dnodes`.
 - **DNodes Lifetime**: the time elapsed since the dnode was created.
 - **DNodes Number**: the number of DNodes changes.
+- **Offline Reason**: if any dnode status is offline, the reason for offline is shown as a pie chart.

 ### MNode Overview